-Learn to effectively write and pitch a query letter under the guidance of a literary agent in this two-week course.
+Learn to write and pitch an effective query letter that grabs the attention of the reader, under the guidance of Bree Ogden, an agent at Red Sofa Literary.

-Your Instructor: Bree Ogden of D4EO Literary Agency
+Your Instructor: Bree Ogden of Red Sofa Literary

 Where: Online — Available everywhere!